-Article 7 A team shall be disgualified for failure to pass the baton in accordance with the rules.
+Article 7 A team will be disqualified for failure to pass the baton in accordance with the rules.
 The referee also may disqualify a team for other running infractions.
 The rules relative to fouling, coaching or impeding a runner apply to relay races as they do to all other track events, except within the exchange zone.
 In this case the runner who passes the baton and his/her successor who receives it may overlap each other.
-The incoming runner shall not assist his/her teammate by pushing him/her.
+The incoming runner cannot assist his/her teammate by pushing him/her.